-The borough's population is over 73,600 with a significant retired population - an ageing population trend projected to continue increasing vaccination coverage, and reducing cardiovascular disease by reducing the prevalence of obesity
+The borough's population is over 73,600 with a significant retired population - an ageing population trend projected to continue reducing cardiovascular disease by reducing the prevalence of obesity

 The health of people in Brentwood is generally better than the England average.
 Deprivation is lower than average, however about 10.8% children live in poverty.
-Life expectancy for both men and women is health priorities include improving the health of older people,
+Life expectancy for both men and women is higher than the England average.
+Local health priorities include improving the health of older people, increasing vaccination coverage, and